ahzng/MemeAI/README.md

 On average, I have a ***95% success rate***.

-*Examples of images that I can read*
+*Examples of images that I can read.*

 <img src="https://user-images.githubusercontent.com/106856325/173201099-184cb968-8f51-42c0-a250-df8d26653efd.png" width="500">